michheusser/handCalc/README.md

 ## Library Architecture
-In this section the structure for the JavaScript image processing (drawing board) and neural network libraries are presented.
+In this section the structure for the JavaScript image processing (drawing board) and neural network libraries are presented, that can be found within the "Libraries" folder within the project folder structure.

 ### Image Processing ("imageTools")